Discrimination against women in the workplace is a persistent structural and social issue that can start as early as the hiring process.

 Vietnam Country Context Paper

-This country context paper provides an overview of women’s contribution to Vietnam’s economy as farmers, entrepreneurs and wage workers, and identifies key barriers to women’s economic empowerment in Vietnam.
+This country context paper provides an overview of women’s contribution to the Vietnamese economy as farmers, entrepreneurs and wage workers, and identifies key barriers to women’s economic empowerment Vietnam.

 Indonesia Country Context Paper